gravity182/homeserver/Installation.md

 ### Cert-manager

+Usually cert-manager should start doing its job right away, given that you specified the correct email and Cloudflare API key.

-First let's check that the certificate has been issued correctly:
+Let's check that the certificate has been issued correctly:
 ```sh
 kubectl describe certificate
 ```